huangk/RestAPI/README.md

 # Test the App
 We could use "RestClient" ADD-ON of Firefox internet browser to do the tests.
 To install RestClient ADD-ON in FireFox internet Browse , please follow the instrunctions from https://addons.mozilla.org/en-us/firefox/addon/restclient/

-###Test HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB.
+###Test 'HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB'.
 "
 Steps: